List of Marvel Comics characters: M: Moonhunter

 Moonhunter is a character in the Marvel Universe.
 He was created by Mark Gruenwald and Rik Levins, and first appeared in Captain America #402 (July 1992).
 Zach Moonhunter once worked as a werewolf wrangler under Dredmund the Druid's mental control.
 He first encountered Captain America outside Starkesboro, Massachusetts.
 He fought Captain America, and captured him.
 Zach Moonhunter is an athletic man with no superhuman powers, though he is an excellent hand-to-hand combatant and a highly accomplished pilot.
 As a werewolf hunter, Moonhunter wore a mask and body armor that were both silver-plated for protection against werewolves.
 The mask was surmounted by a "wig" composed of sharp, jagged strands of silver.
 He carried guns that fired silver bullets, which can kill werewolves.
 He wore gauntlets that fired silver darts which could harm werewolves or drug-tipped darts that could induce unconsciousness in human beings.
 He used a whip with a silver tip that could cause werewolves pain.
 He used a rope coated with silver as a lasso for capturing werewolves.
 His body armor was equipped with artificial claws he could use for help in scaling walls.
 As the Druid's operative, he piloted a two-man jet-powered sky-cycle.
 Afterwards, he reformed, and forsaking his werewolf-fighting costume, became Captain America's personal pilot for the remainder Gruenwald's run on Cap's title (issue 444).

 Moonstone

 Moonstone is the name of two characters appearing in American comic books published by Marvel Comics.

 Alisande Morales

 Alisande "Ali" Morales is a character appearing in American comic books published by Marvel Comics.
 The character first appeared in Captain America and Falcon #1 (March 2004), and was created by Christopher Priest and Bart Sears.

 Morales is an agent of S.H.I.E.L.D. who assisted Captain America, Falcon, Iron Man and Hank Pym against various supervillains, such as the Anti-Cap and MODOK.
-Ali also went after X-23, but quit due to realizing how amoral both H.A.M.M.E.R. and Kimura are.
+Morales also went after X-23, but quit due to realizing how amoral both H.A.M.M.E.R. and Kimura are.